inntran/git-benchmark-testdata/mattoid/ejaculate/multungulate.markdown

 I see a good al of talk from Washington about lowering taxes.
 I hope they do get 'em lowered down enough so people can afford to pay 'em.
 		-- The Best of Will Rogers
 Be  of strong drink.
-It can make you shoot at tax collectors and miss.
+It can  you shoot at tax collectors and miss.
 		-- Lazarus Long, "Time Enough for Love"
 "Yes, and I feel bad about renring their useless carci into dogfood..."
 -- Badger comics